 Categories: Commercial Insurance

-I joined Sutton Winson in 2011 and I am the Technical Manager for the Claims team based in our Twickenham Office.
+I joined Sutton Winson in 2011 and I am heading the Commercial Claims team based in our Twickenham Office.
 Previously I held senior management positions for a number of insurers, in both the live and run-off markets.

 I have specific expertise in dealing with large and complex claims and have successfully managed a number of high profile cases using either the alternative dispute resolution or litigation process.